 Small children are very egocentric.
 As a result, they are not yet capable of understanding the concept of sharing and taking turns.
 Therefore, it is our responsibility to lend guidance through redirection to other activities when conflict situations occur.
+Some strategies we use are to help children vocalize their needs by modeling, we encourage them to ask a peer for a turn when they're done with a material of interest and then help them find something to do while they wait.
+Please talk to your child's teachers for more details.

 Children require ongoing guidance and support as they learn about themselves and others.
 Working with challenging behaviors is a process of teaching rather than punishment and control.
 Children are reminded of what TO DO, rather than what NOT TO DO.
-For example, instead of, "DON'T run," children are told, "Please walk to the door."
+For example, instead of, "don't run," children are told, "Please walk to the door."
 Through this strategy: (1) children know what you expect, (2) a more positive classroom climate is promoted, and (3) children and adults form supportive relationships.